Dynamical irreversibility and local decoherence in quantum many-body chaos: Mathematical Framework

 The term $\operatorname{Tr}[\mathcal{E}_t(\mathbb{I}_S)^2]$ quantifies deviations from unitality, since $\operatorname{Tr}[\mathcal{E}_t(\mathbb{I}_S)^2]\ge d_S$ with equality if and only if $\mathcal{E}_t$ is unital.

 Equation~\eqref{eq:purity_relation} shows that the average state purity contains two independent contributions: the Choi purity $\operatorname{Tr}[\mathcal{D}(t)^2]$, capturing the intrinsic coherence preservation of the channel, and the unitality term, reflecting population-transfer effects.
-For unital channels, $\operatorname{Tr}[\mathcal{E}_t(\mathbb{I}_S)^2]=d_S$, making the averaged output purity directly proportional to the Choi purity.
-For non-unital processes such as amplitude damping, the unitality term grows substantially, compensating for the decay of $\operatorname{Tr}[\mathcal{D}(t)^2]$ and thereby obscuring irreversibility when assessing only output-state purity.
+For unital channels, $\operatorname{Tr}[\mathcal{E}_t(\mathbb{I}_S)^2]=d_S$, making the averaged output purity an affine function of the Choi purity.
+For nonunital processes such as amplitude damping, the unitality term grows substantially, compensating for the decay of $\operatorname{Tr}[\mathcal{D}(t)^2]$ and thereby obscuring irreversibility when assessing only output-state purity.
 Thus, Eq.~\eqref{eq:purity_relation} clarifies why state purity alone fails to detect structural information loss in nonunital dynamics.

-\section{The Choi echo: operational interpretation of the Choi purity}
+\section{Choi echo: operational interpretation of the Choi purity}

-We now establish an operational interpretation of the Choi purity [cf.~Eq.~\eqref{eq:choi:purity}] by showing that it plays the role of an echo quantifying recoverability under local loss of information.
+We now establish an operational interpretation of the Choi purity [see~Eq.~\eqref{eq:choi:purity}] by showing that it plays the role of an echo quantifying recoverability under local loss of information.
 In this formulation, the Choi purity is not merely a static functional of the channel, but a probe of dynamical reversibility analogous in structure to an echo protocol.
 This perspective highlights its ability to diagnose how strongly the global evolution becomes irreversibly correlated with degrees of freedom that are inaccessible to the subsystem.

 The Loschmidt echo is a fundamental tool for characterizing the stability of quantum evolution, widely employed in contexts ranging from decoherence theory to critical many-body phenomena~\cite{peres_1984_stability,gorin_2006_dynamics}.
-Defined as $L(t) = |\langle \psi_0 | e^{i (H+\Sigma) t} e^{-i H t} | \psi_0 \rangle|^2$, it quantifies the ability of a system to recover its initial state after a forward evolution $H$, a perturbation $\Sigma$, and a backward evolution.
+Defined as $L(t) = |\langle \psi_0 | e^{i (H+\Sigma) t} e^{-i H t} | \psi_0 \rangle|^2$, it quantifies the ability of a system to recover its initial state after a forward evolution under the reference Hamiltonian $H$ followed by a backward evolution governed by the perturbed Hamiltonian $H + \Sigma$.
 Its decay reflects the system’s sensitivity to perturbations and serves as a canonical measure of dynamical irreversibility.